joeroaden/SweetAndSavory.Solution/README.md

 ---
 ## Description

-_An MVC application using Databases and MySQLWorkbench used to track flovors and sweets using a many to many relationship_
+_An MVC application using Databases and MySQLWorkbench used to track flovors and sweets using a many to many relationship.
+This project has user authentication and new users can create an account to add, edit or delete flavors and treats.
+Anonymous users can view existing flavors and their respective treats, but only authorized users can make updates_

 ---
 ## Setup and Installation Requirements